 NC State uses a uniform Academic Load Schedule of Full-Time Status of Graduate Students for Loan Deferment, Financial Aid, Visa Status, Payroll Tax Withholding, Graduate Student Support Plan Eligibility and Veteran's Benefits Purposes.
 This schedule will be the only resource used to determine a student's status for these purposes.
 These definitions apply to all graduate students, U.S. and international, participants and non-participants in the Graduate Student Support Plan. (updated on July 15, 2014)

 Fall and Spring Semesters

-These students will be full time if they take at least 9 hours per semester until the semester in which a course load of at least 3 credit hours will reach an accumulated total equal to the minimum number of hours required by their program.
+These students will be full time if they take at least 9 hours per semester until the semester in which a course load of less than 9 credit hours will reach an accumulated total equal to the minimum number of hours required by their program.
 They should then register for that number of credits, but not less than 3.
 From that point on, they will continue to be considered full time until they complete their thesis or dissertation, as long as they enroll for at least 3 credit hours.